This degree in game engineering includes an industrial placement, equipping you with practical work experience and boosting your CV.

 Please note that students who choose to undertake a study abroad exchange as part of their degree do not meet the requirements for BCS accreditation.

-You can transfer between all of our degrees up to the end of second year.
-Transfer from a BSc to an MComp is dependent on your academic performance.
+This gives you time, in your first two years, to explore the subject and decide which area you want to specialise in.
+It also means you can transfer between our degrees up to the end of second year (although transfer from a BSc to an MComp is dependent on your academic performance).

-All of our Computer Science BSc degrees are available with a paid work placement.
-This extends your degree to four years.
+Most of our Computer Science degrees are available with a paid work placement.
+This extends the length of your degree by a year.

 Your placement provides you with the experience of seeking and securing a job, as well as practical experience and industry contacts that will benefit your academic study and longer term career.